ECano22/Portfolio-Website/README.md

 ## Live Demo

 Note: Hosted on Render’s free tier, so the first load may take ~60 seconds due to inactivity.
-If buttons or pages don’t respond immediately, try refreshing.
+If buttons or pages don’t respond immediately, refreshing usually fixes the issue.

 [View Live Demo](https://portfolio-website-zzy6.onrender.com/homepage)